 Your ZZ plant is a resilient and hardy evergreen species, making it an ideal choice for first-time plant owners.
 With that said, you’ll want to ensure the following conditions when planting your ZZ.

 - Terracotta pots and planters are the most suitable choice for your ZZ plant.
-Make sure the container you choose has at least one drainage hole to eliminate excess water.
+Ensure the container you choose has at least one drainage hole to eliminate excess water.

 - The pot or planter you choose for your ZZ plant should be about one inch larger than its previous container.

 - This plant is slow-growing.
-Unless its roots are bulging out of its current container or it appears to be root-bound, you do not need to repot the plant immediately.
+Unless its roots bulge out of its current container or appear to be root-bound, you do not need to repot the plant immediately.
 You also do not need to repot more often than once every year or two.

 ZZ plants grow best in well-draining compost or potting soil.
-You can mix a standard houseplant soil with sand or perlite, or use cactus potting mix.
-The key is to allow excess water to drain from the soil, so your plant does not develop root rot.
+Mix a standard houseplant soil with sand or perlite, or use a cactus potting mix.
+The key is to allow excess water to drain from the soil so your plant does not develop root rot.

 Zamioculcas zamiifolia plants usually grow to be around three feet tall.
 However, the dwarf variety will typically stay under two feet.
 Some larger plants can reach up to five feet in height, although this is rare.